 Acadia National Park is one of the most visited national parks in the United States.
 With over 47,000 acres spread across Maine’s Mount Desert Island, the park is dubbed as the crown jewel of the North Atlantic Coast.

-The best and most popular trails in Acadia are Ocean Path, Jordan Pond, Great Head, Gorham Mountain, Champlain Mountain, Precipice, and the Beehive Trail.
+The best and most popular hiking trails in Acadia National Park are the Ocean Path, Jordan Pond, Great Head, Gorham Mountain, Champlain Mountain, Precipice, and the Beehive Trail.

 About 3.5 million visitors step foot in the national park each year, where distinct landscapes and scenery provide stunning views and experiences for anyone who witnesses its majestic beauty.